 Base Information Population Approach Table Name Asset Descript ion Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions explained above.
-Tax Depreciation (2007-2019) sourced from the SAP Fixed Asset Tax Register.
+Tax Depreciation (2007-2021) sourced from the SAP Fixed Asset Tax Register.
 Tax Depreciation (2004 - 2006) was calculated as: equal to 2007 straight line depreciation expense.
-Interest Expense (2008-2019) was sourced from the tax note calculated as: SGSPAA Group interest expense divided by Pipeline total assets divided by SGSPAA Group Total Assets.
+Interest Expense (2008-2021) was sourced from the segment note calculated as: SGSPAA Group interest expense multiplied by Pipeline total assets divided by SGSPAA Group Total Assets.
 Interest Expense (2004-2007) was calculated as: Opening assets multiplied by gearing ratio multiplied by cost of debt.
 The accounting profit and loss has been reviewed to identify material non-cash items that may require adjustment for when estimating the net tax liability cash flow (E.g. Accounting depreciation expense).
 After 2007 interest costs were not allocated down to the pipeline asset level.
-A notional interest allocation has been included in the net tax liabilities calculation based on analysis of the SGSPAA statutory accounts segment note disclosure. credits to shareholders are not included in the RCM valuation.
+A notional interest allocation has been included in the net tax liabilities calculation based on analysis of the SGSPAA statutory accounts segment note disclosure.
+Interest expense was allocated to total pipelines in the segment note for 2008 to 2011, instead of the specific credits to shareholders are not included in the RCM valuation.
 The aggregate 2012 and 2013 percentage split of interest expense between EGP, VicHub and QGP is appropriate to apply to the years 2008 - 2011 when interest expense was not allocated to the specific pipelines.
-Interest expense was allocated to total pipelines in the segment note for 2008 to 2011, instead of the specific